-- "Unable to override the screen saver on the managed device" on page 129 - "Unable to launch a remote session on the managed device that is running on a very low color quality" on page 130 - "Unable to launch the Remote Management viewer" on page 130 - "The Remote Management Listener fails to accept the remote session requests from the managed device, if the port at which the listener binds is not opened in the management console firewall." on page 131 - "Troubleshooting error messages encountered while using the Remote Management component" on page 131 - "How do I enable Remote Management debug log on the device launching the ZENworks Control Center" on page 131 - "The managed device was unable to initialize Novell encryption scheme for the session.
+- "Unable to override the screen saver on the managed device" on page 131 - "Unable to launch a remote session on the managed device that is running on a very low color quality" on page 132 - "Unable to launch the Remote Management viewer" on page 132 - "The Remote Management Listener fails to accept the remote session requests from the managed device, if the port at which the listener binds is not opened in the management console firewall." on page 133 - "Troubleshooting error messages encountered while using the Remote Management component" on page 133 - "How do I enable Remote Management debug log on the device launching the ZENworks Control Center" on page 133 - "The managed device was unable to initialize Novell encryption scheme for the session.
 Ensure that the managed device is UTC time synchronized with this system.
-If the problem persists, contact Micro Focus Customer Support" on page 132 - "Blank screen option might fail to work while remote controlling a Windows device" on page 132 - "Unable to use the Ctrl-Alt-Del icon while remotely controlling a Windows 8, Windows 7, Windows Server 2008, or Windows Server 2008 R2 device" on page 132 - "The default session mode is not selected in the Remote Management snap-in" on page 133 - "The Remote Management viewer fails to launch on a Windows device" on page 133 - "During the Remote Control session, clicking the Ctrl+Alt+Del icon in the Remote Management viewer might display the Secure Attention Sequence window without any controls" on page 133 - "Unable to remotely transfer files to restricted folders on a Windows device" on page 133 - "Unable to remotely control Remote Desktop Protocol session on a Windows device" on page 134 - "Unable to remotely manage a Windows device after changing the network configuration" on page 134 - "The Lock/Unlock keyboard and mouse option causes problems on some remotely managed Windows devices" on page 135 - "The Blank/Unblank Screen option causes problems on some remotely managed Windows devices" on page 135 - "A remote session might get disconnected on an attempt to switch a user logged on to a Windows managed device with wireless network connection" on page 135 - "On a Windows managed device that has IE 10 or 11, Remote Management prompts for adding the IP of the ZENworks Primary Server to the trusted zone" on page 136 - "The File Transfer Window Crashes When You Repeatedly Scroll, Sort the List View, or Check the File Size" on page 136 - "On a managed device that is remotely managed from ZENworks Control Center, Wallpaper might not be restored if the remote operator disconnects on the login screen" on page 136 - "The ZENworks RM Viewer appears tilted if you remote control a tablet device which is tilted" on page 137 - "Unable to launch connection to a ZENworks managed device through some of the third-party viewers" on page 137
+If the problem persists, contact Global Technical Support" on page 133 - "Blank screen option might fail to work while remote controlling a Windows device" on page 134 - "Unable to use the Ctrl-Alt-Del icon while remotely controlling a Windows 8, Windows 7, Windows Server 2008, or Windows Server 2008 R2 device" on page 134 - "The default session mode is not selected in the Remote Management snap-in" on page 135 - "The Remote Management viewer fails to launch on a Windows device" on page 135 - "During the Remote Control session, clicking the Ctrl+Alt+Del icon in the Remote Management viewer might display the Secure Attention Sequence window without any controls" on page 135 - "Unable to remotely transfer files to restricted folders on a Windows device" on page 135 - "Unable to remotely manage a Windows device after changing the network configuration" on page 136 - "The Lock/Unlock keyboard and mouse option causes problems on some remotely managed Windows devices" on page 136 - "The Blank/Unblank Screen option causes problems on some remotely managed Windows devices" on page 136 - "A remote session might get disconnected on an attempt to switch a user logged on to a Windows managed device with wireless network connection" on page 137 - "On a Windows managed device that has IE 10 or 11, Remote Management prompts for adding the IP of the ZENworks Primary Server to the trusted zone" on page 137 - "The File Transfer Window Crashes When You Repeatedly Scroll, Sort the List View, or Check the File Size" on page 138 - "On a managed device that is remotely managed from ZENworks Control Center, Wallpaper might not be restored if the remote operator disconnects on the login screen" on page 138 - "The ZENworks RM Viewer appears tilted if you remote control a tablet device which is tilted" on page 138 - "Unable to launch connection to a ZENworks managed device through some of the third-party viewers" on page 138 - "The visible signal might not appear on a remote controlled managed device that includes Windows 8.1 operating system" on page 139

-- "The visible signal might not appear on a remote controlled managed device that includes Windows 8.1 operating system" on page 137 - "The status entry of an uninstalled Mirror driver is not automatically removed from the Device Manager" on page 137 - "Unable to perform remote operations on a Tablet device after clicking the blank screen menu option" on page 138 - "Unable to perform remote operations on a linux managed device because the device's RM port is not added as a firewall exception" on page 138 - "Applications installed beyond a specific limit are not visible in the RM diagnostics applications toolbar" on page 138 - "Unable to paste text from the remote device to the host" on page 139
+- "The status entry of an uninstalled Mirror driver is not automatically removed from the Device Manager" on page 139 - "Unable to perform remote operations on a Tablet device after clicking the blank screen menu option" on page 139 - "Unable to perform remote operations on a linux managed device because the device's RM port is not added as a firewall exception" on page 139 - "Applications installed beyond a specific limit are not visible in the RM diagnostics applications toolbar" on page 140 - "Unable to paste text from the remote device to the host" on page 140

-Join Proxy server details are not displayed in the Remote Management window
+Join Proxy server details are not displayed in the Remote Management window are not displayed in the remote management window.